javierplopez/bookmark-landing-page/README.md

-# 📑 Bookmark Landing Page
+# 📑 IT Academy - Sprint 1 - Bookmark Landing Page

 Landing page developed as part of **IT Academy Sprint 1**, with the goal of practicing and mastering **web layout best practices, responsive design, and accessibility**.